When you have decided on a budget, you need to lay it all out.

 Another complexity in the kitchen is the use of gas.
 Some people prefer a gas range.
 If you plan to switch from gas to electricity or vice versa, be sure to look at the pros and cons of each system.
 There are also the extra costs of running a gas line and/or ripping one out.
 Installing gas is best left to the experts.
 This could be another large item in your remodeling budget.

 Don’t Forget To Include Kitchen Systems In Remodel List

-What is often forgotten in the remodelling process is consideration of the basic systems.
+What is often forgotten in the remodeling process is consideration of the basic systems.
 You cannot forget to include them in your plans.

-They affect so many aspects of your kitchen remodelling.
+They affect so many aspects of your kitchen remodeling.
 The plumbing, waste and electrical systems are not exciting.
 They are rather mundane.

-When you are remodelling a kitchen, even replacing the refrigerators and ranges, you have to look at the various systems in a clear and comprehensive manner.
+When you are remodeling a kitchen, even replacing the refrigerators and ranges, you have to look at the various systems in a clear and comprehensive manner.

 It is best to keep the major appliances and water systems in the same location.
 This means less expensive rewiring or rerouting of major systems.
 When deciding what you are going to do, pay heed to these specific kitchen systems

 This means such common things as receptacles.
 It is easy to forget these small items.